 From award-winning Métis poet Marilyn Dumont comes That Tongued Belonging, a collection of poems which search for acceptance in language, culture, love and landscape.
 These poems celebrate the humour and tenacity of Indigenous women, lament the death of a mother and recall the degradation of Indigenous women, while challenging accepted ideas of love, age and femininity.

-That Tongued Belonging is the winner of the 2007 McNally Robinson Aboriginal Poetry Book of the Year Award and Aboriginal Book of the Year Award.
+That Tongued Belonging won the 2007 McNally Robinson Aboriginal Poetry Book of the Year Award and the 2007 Aboriginal Book of the Year Award.

 “Marilyn Dumont articulates, touches and settles the nerve of Cree.
 The reader wanders through the patched quilt life of families, of communities, of relatives and of the Cree nation itself.
 Always, we are immersed in ancient Cree ways as expressed in Cree-borrowed English.
 Brilliantly and lyrically presented we are forever reminded that Cree culture, Cree people have not been eradicated, quite the contrary, through Dumont’s that tongued belonging we celebrate the renaissance, the transformation and the continuum of the poetics, being and heroism of the Cree.”

 –Lee Maracle, author of Bobbi Lee